-Any non-governmental organization that receives MAT Grant Program funds (as either a subgrantee or subcontractor) must:
+Any non-governmental organization that receives BSCC MAT Grant Program funds (as either a subgrantee or subcontractor) must:

-- Have been duly organized, in existence, and in good standing for at least six (6) months prior to the effective date of its fiscal agreement with the BSCC or with the Organized Retail Theft Prevention Grant Program grantee; - Non-governmental entities that have recently reorganized or have merged with other qualified non-governmental entities that were in existence prior to the six (6) month date are also eligible, provided all necessary agreements have been executed and filed with the California Secretary of State prior to the start date of the grant agreement with the BSCC or the start date of the grantee subcontractor fiscal agreement; - Be registered with the California Secretary of State's Office, if applicable; - Be registered with the California Office of the Attorney General, Registry of Charitable Trusts, if applicable; - Have a valid Employer Identification Number (EIN) or Taxpayer ID (if sole proprietorship); - Have a valid business license, if applicable; - Have no outstanding civil judgments or liens; and - Have any other state or local licenses or certifications necessary to provide the services requested (e.g., facility licensing by the Department of Health Care Services), if applicable.
+- Have been duly organized, in existence, and in good standing for at least six (6) months prior to the effective date of its MAT Grant Agreement with the BSCC or the start date of the grantee's subcontract agreement; - Non-governmental entities that have recently reorganized or have merged with other qualified non-governmental entities that were in existence prior to the six (6) month date are also eligible, provided all necessary agreements have been executed and filed with the California Secretary of State prior to the start date of the grant agreement with the BSCC or the start date of the grantee subcontractor fiscal agreement; - Be registered with the California Secretary of State's Office, if applicable; - Be registered with the California Office of the Attorney General, Registry of Charitable Trusts, if applicable; - Have a valid Employer Identification Number (EIN) or Taxpayer ID (if sole proprietorship); - Have a valid business license, if applicable; - Have no outstanding civil judgments or liens; and - Have any other state or local licenses or certifications necessary to provide the services requested (e.g., facility licensing by the Department of Health Care Services), if applicable.

-All applicants must complete, sign, and submit the BSCC Grantee Assurance for Non-Governmental Organizations (Attachment D), even if there are no plans to subcontract at the time of submission, or if the name of the subcontract party is unknown.
+All applicants must complete, sign, and submit the Criteria for Non-Governmental Organizations Receiving BSCC Grant Subawards form (see Attachment E), even if there are no plans to subcontract at the time of submission or if the name of the subcontract party is unknown.
 A signature on this form provides an assurance to BSCC that the signing authority has read and acknowledged these terms, should the applicant choose to enter into an agreement with an NGO at a later date.

-1 For the purposes of this RFP, NGOs include nonprofit and for-profit community-based organizations, faithbased organizations, evaluators (except government institutions such as universities), grant management companies, and any other non-governmental agency or individual.
+2 For the purposes of this RFP, NGOs include nonprofit and for-profit community-based organizations, faith-based organizations, evaluators (except government institutions such as universities), grant management companies, and any other non-governmental agency or individual.

-Once under contract, grantees must submit an updated Grantee Assurance for Non-Governmental Organizations throughout the life of the grant agreement for any additional NGOs that receive funds through subcontracts after awards are made.
+Once under contract, grantees must submit an updated Grantee Assurance for Non-Governmental Organizations Receiving BSCC Grant Subawards form throughout the life of the grant agreement for any additional NGOs that receive funds through subcontracts after awards are made.
 The BSCC will not reimburse for costs incurred by NGOs that do not meet the BSCC's requirements.